Gestational Weight Gain: Know How It Adversely Affects You and Your Baby

 The most disconcerting fact is that you may develop type2 diabetes in the later stages of your life.

 2. Experience a difficult pregnancy:

-Excessive weight gain can cause leg cramps, backache, exhaustion, joint pains, and heartburn.
+Excessive weight gain can cause your pregnancy period to be difficult with episodes of leg cramps, backache, exhaustion, joint pains, and heartburn.
 This makes the body bear additional pressure, restricting the circulation of blood and fluids inside your body.

 3. Gestational hypertension: